SkymouseStudios/skymse-jekyll/_episodes/2020-04-01-clint-hankinson.md

 Today we talk with Clint Hankinson, the Director of Marketing over at iToLogy, a non-profit helping and encouraging more people get into the IT field.
 From summer camps to field trips they helping people of all ages learn more about careers in technology.

-We talk about what it means to be transparent with your marketing team and how new technoglogy helps us track data and be better job when it comes to measuring success.
+We talk about what it means to be transparent with your marketing team and how new technology helps us track data and be better job when it comes to measuring success.

 - Patience in Marketing
 - Goals and Accountability
 - Transparency in Marketing

-Smoke and mirrors to make it look like you're doing more than you are or you're blaming others for your own falts.
+Smoke and mirrors to make it look like you're doing more than you are or you're blaming others for your own faults.

 > "To be transparent means you care."